puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 ### Using the Ruby load path

-Facter will search all directories in the ruby $LOAD\_PATH variable for subdirectories named 'facter', and will load all ruby files in those directories.
+Facter searches all directories in the Ruby $LOAD\_PATH variable for subdirectories named 'facter', and loads all Ruby files in those directories.
-If you had some directory in your $LOAD\_PATH like ~/lib/ruby, set up like
+If you had some directory in your $LOAD\_PATH like `~/lib/ruby`, set up like
 this:

     #~/lib/ruby